cedadev/nlds/docs/spec/nlds_specification.md

 ## Retry mechanism

+---

+**NOTE**

+The retry mechanism went through a massive overhaul in May 2024, to simplify and remove a lot of it.

+---

 At any stage in the transaction, one component of the storage hierarchy may not be available.
 This could be during a PUT, where the disk that the user's files reside on is not available, or the object storage target may not be available.